Bill Read

-William L. "Bill" Read was the director of the National Hurricane Center from 2008 to 2012.
-He has served the United States Navy and the National Weather Service (NWS) during his career.
-His weather service career began in 1977, and he has worked in Sterling, Virginia, Fort Worth, Texas, San Antonio, Texas, Silver Spring, Maryland, Houston, Texas, and Miami, Florida over the years.
-He was appointed as the Deputy Director of the National Hurricane Center (NHC) From August 2007 until he was selected for the position of director on January 25, 2008.
+William L. Read (born 1949 or 1950) is an American meteorologist who served in the United States Navy, the National Weather Service (NWS), and as consultant for television stations such as KPRC-TV during his career.
+He has worked at NWS offices in Sterling, Virginia, Fort Worth, Texas, San Antonio, Texas, Silver Spring, Maryland, Houston, Texas, and Miami, Florida over the years, reaching the post of director of the National Hurricane Center from January 25, 2008 until June 2012.

 Career

-Read served in the U.S. Navy, where he served as an on-board meteorologist with the Hurricane Hunters.
-He began his weather service career in 1977 with the National Weather Service test and evaluation division in Sterling, Virginia.
+Read studied at Texas A&M, getting his B.Sc. in 1971.
+He then served four years in the U.S. Navy at different bases and as an on-board meteorologist with the Hurricane hunters.
+Returning for to Texas A&M, he obtained his M.Sc. in meteorology in 1976.
+He joined the National Weather Service in 1977 at the test and evaluation division in Sterling, Virginia.
 He then served as a forecaster in the Fort Worth and San Antonio, Texas offices before becoming the severe thunderstorm and flash flood program leader at the National Weather Service headquarters in Silver Spring, Maryland.

 Read was appointed to direct the Houston/Galveston weather forecast office in 1992 and led it through the National Weather Service modernization and restructuring program of the mid-1990s.
 He was also part of the Hurricane Liaison Team at the National Hurricane Center in Miami when Hurricane Isabel came ashore on the Outer Banks of North Carolina in September 2003.